d1d2dopamine/d1d2dopamine/README.md

 - One file, standard library only, Python 3.8+, 30 offline tests that use bare repositories as stand-in forges.

+### trial3lib

+A Compose design system for Android that deliberately does not use Material.

+- No elevation, ripple, rounded corners or tonal surfaces.
+One-pixel lines, rectangular controls, geometry and contrast carry the interface instead.
+- Twelve hand-authored palettes each ship in dark and light versions.
+Contrast tests cover both, including pure black OLED and paper-white conditions.
+- The library depends on `compose.foundation` and nothing else.
+Material 3 is not a dependency, and a test asserts that its classes are not loadable.
+- Tokens cover colour, fifteen typography slots, spacing, strokes, opacity and motion; reduced-motion behaviour follows the system setting.
+- `dev.trial3lib.ui.compat` mirrors Material call signatures so an existing app can migrate by changing imports while the compatibility surface is counted.
+- The reviewed public API contains 245 declarations.
+Design, test-signature and API-snapshot checks run without an Android SDK.

 ## How I work

 - Null and inconclusive results stay in the repository next to the positive